fandystar/ParkingLot-Node.js/README.md

 ### 1. `ParkingLot()`:
 It is the main class which is used to initialize a parking lot ,array of slots that will be occupied by the car.
 It has following methods:

-- `createParkingLot(parkingLotCapacity)` : Creates a parking lot with given capacity input.
+- `createParkingLot(capacity)` : Creates a parking lot with given capacity input.
 It throws an error `Minimum one slot is required to create parking slot`

-    - `Please provide parking lot capacity` : When there is no parkingLotCapacity input
+    - `Please provide parking lot capacity` : When there is no capacity input
     - `Please provide parking lot capacity with a postive number greater than zero` : When number input is not greater than or equal to one ( minimun 1 slot ) or input is string

-- `carPark(carNumnber)` : Allocates nearest slot from entry gate to the car.
+- `carPark(numberPlate)` : Allocates nearest slot from entry gate to the car.
 It can throw following errors:

-    - `Please provide car number` : When input only contains 'park' keyword
+    - `Please provide number plate` : When input only contains 'park' keyword
     - `Sorry, parking lot is not created yet` : When parking lot is not created.
     - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.

-- `carLeave(carNumber,parkingTime)` : will make car parking slot to be available  and calculate parking charge based parking time.
+- `carLeave(numberPlate,hours)` : will make car parking slot to be available  and calculate parking   charge based parking time.
 It throws following errors:

-    - `Please provide car number and parking time` : When input contains either of two or both of them  i.e. car number or parking time
+    - `Please provide number plate and parking time` : When input contains either of two or both of them  i.e. number plate or parking time
-    - `Please provide parking time` : When input contains car number only.
+    - `Please provide parking time` : When input contains number plate only.
-    - `Slot number <carNumber> is not found` when slot number is absent.
+    - `Slot number <numberPlate> is not found` when slot number is absent.
     - `Please provide parking time with a positive number greater than or equal to 0` when parking time input is string or negative number

-- `parkingSlotsStatus()` : Returns an array containing slot number and car number.
+- `slotsStatus()` : Returns an array containing slot number and number plate.
 It throws an error :

     -`Sorry, parking lot is empty` if there is no car in each slot

 ### 2. `Car()`
-- `new Car(carNumber)` : Constructor used to initialize a car object containing 1 field, car number
+- `new Car(numberPlate)` : Constructor used to initialize a car object containing 1 field, number plate

-**Note:** *I've made an assumption that the car number for cars can never be same.*
+**Note:** *I've made an assumption that the number plate for cars can never be same.*

 ## 4. Test Scripts